 We will not use or disclose your health information without your authorization, except as described in this notice.
 We will not sell your health information (unless permitted by law) or use or disclose such information for paid marketing (for which we receive payment from a third party) without your authorization.
 If we obtain your authorization, you may revoke it at any time, and this revocation will take effect except where we have already relied upon your authorization.

 We reserve the right to change our practices and to make the new provisions effective for all PHI we maintain.
 Should our information practices change, we will post the revised Notice of Privacy Practices on our website at fcionline.com as well as at our offices and provide you with a hard copy upon request.

 We will not use or disclose your health information without your authorization, except as described in this notice.

 Permitted Uses and Disclosures

 We will use and disclose your health information for treatment.
 For example: Information obtained by a nurse, physician or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
-Your physician will document in your record his/her expectations of the members of your health care team.
-Members of your health care team will then record the actions they took and their observations.
-That way the physician will know how you are responding to treatment.
+Your physician will document in your record their expectations of the members of your healthcare team.
+Members of your healthcare team will then record the actions they took and their observations.
+In that way the physician will know how you are responding to treatment.

 We will also provide your physician or a subsequent health care provider with copies of various reports that should assist him/her in treating you once you’re discharged from this practice.